Papers of Edgar Sydney Worrall - Wallet 2 - Part 6

 been passing overhead.
 Instead of living

-like rabbits as on the peninsula, we
+like rabbits as on the Peninsula we

 are billeted in villages or farmhouses

-when out of the actual firing line
+when out of the actual firing line.

-I cannot imagine condition as bad
+I cannot imagine conditions as bad

-as we had [[then?]] over yonder, and am
+as we had them over yonder, and am

 looking forward to a good time or as